Property of the Wife (Haq Mahr)

 Depending on the mode of payment, there are two kinds of Mehr:

 - The mu’ajjal or prompt

 - The muwajjal or deferred

 The deferred payment is allowed in the case of those who might be expecting remittances at a later date.
-But delaying the payment unnecessarily is not being true to the contract.
-Some people, in trying to be pious, say that they are willing to fix the Haq mahr of their daughters at the rate of the sharai Haq mahr, which some elders have worked out to be the unbelievable amount of Rs32.25!
+But unnecessarily delaying the payment is not being true to the contract.
+Some people say that they are willing to fix the Haq mahr of their daughters at the rate of the sharai Haq mahr, trying to be pious, which some elders have worked out to be the unbelievable amount of Rs32.25.
 So, It is difficult to say where they got this figure from.
-The Sharia, or Islamic law, has not fixed or even recommend any amount which could be called the sharai Haq mahr.
+The Sharia, or Islamic law, has not fixed or even recommend any amount, which could be called the sharai Haq mahr.

 No one is exempt from paying the Haq mahr.
 Even the Prophet (PBUH) has been told,

 “O Prophet, We have made permissible for you the wives whose dower you have paid….”

 When Hazrat Ali came to the Prophet to ask for the hand of Bibi Fatima, the first thing the Prophet ask him was,

 “Do you have anything to give as mahr?”